harshrajput9934/SPAM-MAIL-PREDICTION/README.md

 ## <br>➲ CONCLUSION

-This project successfully classified messages into spam and ham  with an accuracy of around 97% and precison of 100%.
+This project successfully classified messages into spam and ham  with an accuracy of around 97% and precision of 100%.